 For information related to vessel movements and boating related matters, please contact the Beverly or Salem Harbormasters’ Offices.
 In addition, boaters are encouraged to monitor channel 16 for updates on in-water construction activity and vessel movements in and out of the work area.

 Prior to filing a formal application and beginning on November 4, 2013, Algonquin participated in FERC’s Pre-file process, Docket No. PF14-5-000, conducting a series of activities including meetings with landowners, public officials, government agencies and community members to provide information and gather input for the project.

 On December 2, 2014, FERC issued its Environmental Assessment (EA) of the project.
 Pursuant to NEPA, FERC staff began its environmental review of the project route during the FERC Pre-file Process and continued through the FERC certificate proceeding.
-The review includes information and comments filed by stakeholders and agencies throughout both proceedings.
-Based on this comprehensive analysis, FERC staff recommends “a finding of no significant impact” to the environment and inclusion of several mitigation measures as conditions of the Certificate authorization.
-FERC is holding a comment period on the EA through January 9, 2015.
+The review included information and comments filed by stakeholders and agencies throughout both proceedings.
+Based on this comprehensive analysis, FERC staff recommended “a finding of no significant impact” to the environment and inclusion of several mitigation measures as conditions of the certificate authorization.
+FERC held a comment period on the EA through January 9, 2015.